ggrant-fs/Red_Rock/README.md

 |   Ruby on Rails  |  server-side web application framework written in Ruby |
 |   Axios          | Promise based HTTP client for the browser and node.js |
 |   fullPage.js.   | FullPage.js plugin by Alvaro Trigo.
 One page Scroll sections |

+## Post MVP
+- Have users make purchases directly on the site
+- include Geoloaction